-Once you have decided whether you wish to attain a degree or a certificate, and if you want to enroll in an online college or go to classes on campus, you can begin to narrow your school alternatives.
-There are many pharmacy tech schools to select from in the Gilbert AZ area and throughout the United States, so you need to develop a list of qualifying questions so that you can compare colleges and vocational schools.
-As we covered in our introduction, you will undoubtedly first start looking for colleges that are within both your financial resources and driving distance from your Gilbert residence.
-If you are able to move or are have decided to enroll in an online pharmacy tech college, then location may not be significant.
-But there are a number of other issues that you need to consider in order to effectively compare schools.
-The questions below will help you in gathering that information and help you to make your final choice.
+Once you have decided whether you wish to obtain a degree or a certificate, and if you prefer to enroll in an online program or attend classes on campus, you can start to narrow your school alternatives.
+There are a large number of pharmacist tech colleges to pick from in the Gilbert AZ area and throughout the USA, so you should create a list of qualifying questions so that you can contrast community colleges and technical schools.
+As we covered in our introduction, you will undoubtedly initially look for schools that are within both your financial resources and driving distance from your Gilbert home.
+If you are able to relocate or are going to enroll in an online pharmacy tech program, then location may not be critical.
+But there are a number of other factors that you need to consider in order to adequately compare programs.
+The questions below will assist you to gather that information and help you to make your final selection.

-Is the Pharmacy Technician Program Accredited?
-Most pharmacy tech colleges and trade schools have obtained a national or regional accreditation.
-One of the most highly regarded accrediting agencies is the American Society of Health-System Pharmacists (ASHP).
-Programs earning accreditation from the ASHP have been screened and certified to furnish a comprehensive quality education.
-Online colleges may additionally receive accreditation from the Distance Education and Training Council, which deals exclusively with online or distance education.
-Make sure to confirm that the certificate or degree program together with the school you select are accredited by a U.S. Department of Education sanctioned accrediting agency.
-Besides helping guarantee that you get a quality education, it might assist in securing financial aid or student loans, which are often not offered for non-accredited schools.
+Is the Pharmacist Tech College Accredited?
+The majority of pharmacy tech programs and vocational schools have earned a regional or national accreditation.
+Among the most highly regarded accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
+Schools earning accreditation from the ASHP have been screened and certified to offer a complete quality education.
+Online schools may also obtain accreditation from the Distance Education and Training Council, which deals solely with online or distance education.
+Make sure to confirm that the certificate or degree program as well as the school you select are accredited by a U.S. Department of Education recognized accrediting agency.
+In addition to helping ensure that you obtain a superior education, it can assist in acquiring financial assistance or student loans, which are frequently not accessible for non-accredited schools.
 Also, certification may mandate that the training program is accredited.
-And many Gilbert AZ pharmacies will only hire entry level employees that have graduated from an accredited program.
+And a number of Gilbert AZ pharmacies will only hire entry level employees that have graduated from an accredited program.

-Does the School Prepare You for Certification?
-Certification is not mandated in all states, but many pharmacies prefer that the technicians they employ be certified.
-The pharmacist tech school should prepare its students to pass the PTCB or the NHA examination.
-Students planning on obtaining NHA certification will also need one year of professional experience.
-This requirement may be satisfied by entering a school sponsored internship program.
+Does the Program Prep You for Certification?
+Certification is not mandated in all states, but many pharmacies desire that the technicians they hire be certified.
+The pharmacy tech program needs to prepare its students to pass the NHA or the PTCB exam.
+Students interested in obtaining NHA certification will additionally need one year of work experience.
+This requirement may be fulfilled by entering a school sponsored internship program.

-Does the College Offer Internship Programs?
-As we previously covered, the NHA requires a year of job experience for certification, which can be satisfied by means of an internship program.
-Perhaps the best way to obtain hands on clinical experience as a pharmacy technician is to work out in the field.
-Most pharmacy technician certificate or degree programs also require practical training prior to graduation and an internship is a great way to fulfill the requirement.
-Find out if the programs have associations with Gilbert Arizona area pharmacies, hospitals, or clinics for internship programs.
+Does the School Sponsor Internship Programs?
+As we just covered, the NHA requires one year of professional experience for certification, which can be fulfilled with an internship program.
+One of the best ways to obtain hands on clinical experience as a pharmacy tech is to train out in the field.
+Most pharmacy technician certificate or degree programs also require clinical training in order to graduate and an internship is a great way to fulfill the requirement.
+Find out if the colleges have associations with Gilbert Arizona area pharmacies, clinics, or hospitals for internship programs.

-Does the College Offer Job Placement Assistance?
-Getting that initial position in Gilbert AZ after graduation, especially with no prior experience, can be a challenging undertaking without some help.
-Find out if the colleges you are researching have job placement programs.
-If they do, ask what their job placement rates are.
-A high job placement rate is an indicator that the college has a good reputation within the field generating demand for its graduates.
-It also signifies that it has a substantial network of employer contacts where it can refer graduates.
+Does the College Offer Job Placement Help?
+Securing that initial job in Gilbert AZ upon graduation, especially with no professional experience, can be a daunting task without some assistance.
+Ask if the colleges you are reviewing have job assistance programs.
+If so, ask what their job placement rates are.
+A higher job placement rate is an indicator that the school has a good reputation within the field creating appeal for its graduates.
+It also indicates that it has a sizable network of pharmacy contacts where it can refer graduating students.

-Where is the Program Located?
-For a lot of students, the school they pick will have to be within commuting distance of their Gilbert AZ residence.
-Students who have decided to attend classes online naturally will not have to trouble themselves with the location of the campus.
-However, the availability of area internships will be of concern.
-One thing to keep in mind is that if you choose to enroll in a college that is out of state or even out of your local area, you might be required to pay a higher tuition.
-State colleges usually charge higher tuitions for out of state residents.
-And community colleges usually charge a higher tuition for those students that live outside of their districts.
+Where is the College Located?
+For many students, the college they select will have to be within travelling distance of their Gilbert AZ home.
+Students who have chosen to attend classes online naturally will not have to worry themselves with the location of the campus.
+However, the availability of local internships will be of concern.
+One thing to keep in mind is that if you decide to enroll in a program that is out of state or even out of your local area, you might need to pay a higher tuition.
+State colleges typically charge higher tuitions for out of state residents.
+And community colleges usually charge a higher tuition for those students that don't reside within their districts.

 How Large are the Classes ?
-Unless you are the kind of person that likes to sit way in the rear of the classroom or hide in the crowd, you will likely want a smaller class size.
-Smaller classes allow for more individual participation and personalized instruction.
-Ask the schools you are looking at what the average teacher to student ratio is for their classes.
-If practical you may want to sit in on one or more classes before making your ultimate determination.
-This will also give you an opportunity to speak with some of the students and instructors to get their perspectives regarding the pharmacy technician program also.
+Unless you are the sort of student that likes to sit far in the rear of the classroom or get lost in the crowd, you will likely prefer a small class size.
+Smaller classes permit more individual participation and personalized instruction.
+Ask the colleges you are reviewing what the typical teacher to student ratio is for their classrooms.
+If practical you may want to sit in on one or more classes before making your ultimate decision.
+This will also give you an opportunity to speak with some of the instructors and students to get their perspectives regarding the pharmacist technician program as well.

-Can the Program Accommodate your Schedule?
-And finally you need to confirm that the pharmacist tech college you finally pick can provide the class schedule you need.
-This is especially crucial if you choose to continue working while you attend school.
-If you need to schedule evening or weekend classes in the Gilbert AZ area, make certain that they are offered.
-If you can only attend part-time, verify if that is an option and how many courses or credit hours you would need to carry.
-Also, ask what the procedure is for making up any classes that you might miss due to illness, work or family obligations.
+Can the College Accommodate your Schedule?
+And finally you must confirm that the pharmacist technician school you ultimately pick can furnish the class schedule you need.
+This is especially crucial if you decide to continue working while you attend classes.
+If you need to schedule night or weekend classes in the Gilbert AZ area, confirm that they are offered.
+If you can only enroll on a part-time basis, find out if that is an alternative and how many courses or credit hours you would have to carry.
+Also, find out what the protocol is for making up any classes that you may miss due to work, illness or family emergencies.